umbraco/UmbracoDocs/Reference/Config/umbracoSettings/index.md

 ### `<disableRedirectUrlTracking>`

-` when you move and rename pages in Umbraco, 301 permanent redirects are automatically created, set this to true if you do not want this behavior.
+When you move and rename pages in Umbraco, 301 permanent redirects are automatically created, set this to true if you do not want this behavior.

-**Note:** The URL tracking feature (and thus, this setting) is only available on Umbraco 7.5.0 and higher.

 ### `<urlProviderMode>`